gonzalo123/agent-ai/README.md

 """
 ```

 And that's all.
 This project demonstrates how to build a production-ready AI agent using LangChain and AWS Bedrock.
-It's just a boilerplate, but it can be extended to create more complex agents with additional capabilities and understand how AI agents works
+It's just a boilerplate, but it can be extended to create more complex agents with additional capabilities and understand how AI agents work.